 The after looks so much prettier – even on a cloudy day!

-All-in-all, I’d have to say that things went ‘swimmingly’!
+All-in-all, I’d have to say that our backyard fence decor went ‘swimmingly’!

 Here’s a last look at the before and after.
 Don’t forget to pin!